martinprest/DEDIT/readme-DEDIT.txt

 DYread$:(dp%)			get diary record at dp%, end of diary returns null string (dp% is diary pointer, relative to diary start address)
-DYdel:(dp%,sz%)			delete a diary record at dp%, length sz% DYadd:(dp%,rec$)		add a diary record, rec$ at dp% DYiadd:(rec2$)			info add - add in correct place depending on info DYinfo$:(rec$)			get info bytes from diary record DYedrec$:(rec$,pt$)		edit rec$ for new or replacement record, with prompt pt$ DOW:(d%,m%,y%)			get day of week as no.0-6, with Sunday as 0
+DYdel:(dp%,sz%)			delete a diary record at dp%, length sz% DYadd:(dp%,rec$)		add a diary record, rec$ at dp% DYiadd:(rec2$)			info add - add in chronological order, depending on info DYinfo$:(rec$)			get info bytes from diary record DYedrec$:(rec$,pt$)		edit rec$ for new or replacement record, with prompt pt$ DOW:(d%,m%,y%)			get day of week as no.0-6, with Sunday as 0